strontic/strontic.github.io/xcyclopedia/library/certreq.exe-05E63A152974EA6DBDA31CAFB7B7FAAA.md

 ## Possible Misuse

 *The following table contains possible examples of `certreq.exe` being misused.
-While `certreq.exe` is **not** inherently malicious, its legitimate functionality can by abused for malicious purposes.*
+While `certreq.exe` is **not** inherently malicious, its legitimate functionality can be abused for malicious purposes.*

 Source | Source File | Example | License
 -- | -- | -- | --